Mohamed Soumaïla

 Mohamed Soumaïla (born 30 October 1994) is a Nigerien professional footballer who plays as a full-back for Régional 3 club Bulgnéville Contrex Vittel and the Niger national team.
 He was part of the Niger squads that played at the 2012 and 2013 Africa Cup of Nations.
+He was born in Niamey, Niger, and plays Left-Back as of 2025.